smdb21/PACOM/miape-extractor/README.txt

 For custom amount of memory use, edit the corresponding file and put the desired amount of memory changing the -Xmx argument.
 Note that here the memory is stated in megabytes, so 1024m = 1GB

-java -jar -Xms64m -Xmx1024m miape-extractor-*.jar   for 1GB
+java -jar -Xms64m -Xmx1024m pacom.jar   for 1GB
-java -jar -Xms64m -Xmx2048m miape-extractor-*.jar   for 2GB
+java -jar -Xms64m -Xmx2048m pacom.jar   for 2GB
-java -jar -Xms64m -Xmx1536m miape-extractor-*.jar   for 1,5GB
+java -jar -Xms64m -Xmx1536m pacom.jar   for 1,5GB